51Degrees/specifications/pipeline-specification/features/data-updates.md

 | Attempting to update a data file that has no configured temporary file path                                                     | Error         | The data file '\<data file identifier\>' is checking for updates but does not have a temporary file path configured.                                                                         |
 | Some file system error occurs while copying a new data file                                                                     | Error         | An error occurred when copying a data file to replace the existing one at '\<path\>'.                                                                                                        |

-[^1] data sources are referred to as data files in the reference implementations.
+[^1] This is not currently the case, but was required for a discontinued Engine and may be needed again in the future.

 [^2] This is called *tempDataFile* in current reference implementations.